smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnEventChanged/index.md

 2. Send [SDL.OnAppDeactivated](../../sdl/onappdeactivated) to the active app when the phone call is started.

-3. Resume the applications to their original state prior to the phone call event in the HMI (as SDL does not send BC.ActivateApp or BC.OnResumeAudioSource to the HMI after the phone call is ended).
+3. Resume the applications to their original state prior to the phone call event in the HMI when the event ends (as SDL does not send BC.ActivateApp or BC.OnResumeAudioSource to the HMI after the phone call is ended).
 !!!

 !!!
 NOTE